deepanshs/mrsimulator/README.md

 ## Reporting Bugs

-The preferred location for submitting feature requests and bug reports is the [Github issue tracker](https://github.com/deepanshs/mrsimulator/issues).
-Reports are also welcomed by directly contacting [Deepansh Srivastava](mailto:srivastava.89@osu.edu).
+Submit bug report or feature requests on the [Github issue tracker](https://github.com/deepanshs/mrsimulator/issues).

-Discussions are welcome on [Github discussion](https://github.com/deepanshs/mrsimulator/discussions)
+Discussions are welcome on the [Github discussion](https://github.com/deepanshs/mrsimulator/discussions) page.

 ## How to cite